Allowable Company Expenses in Bangladesh

 General Rules

-- CSR: Subject to limits (usually 20% of total income or BDT 120M) and NBR guidelines.
+- CSR: Subject to specific limits (usually 20% of total income or BDT 120M) and strict NBR sectoral guidelines.

 Strict Rules on Disallowances (Section 55)

-- No TDS: Tax was not deducted at source (TDS) as per law.
+- Failure to deduct TDS/VDS: Tax or VAT was not deducted at source and deposited to the government treasury as per law.

-- Cash Payment: Payments exceeding BDT 500,000 (total) or BDT 50,000 (single transaction) were made in cash instead of banking channels.
+- Excessive Cash Payments: Payments exceeding BDT 500,000 in total annually, or BDT 50,000 in a single transaction, were made in cash instead of account-payee cheques or bank transfers.

-- Excessive Perquisites: Benefits provided to employees exceed the statutory limit.
+- Excessive Perquisites: The non-cash benefits provided to employees exceed the BDT 1,000,000 statutory limit per employee.

-We simplify the complexities of business setup in Bangladesh.
-From company incorporation and regulatory compliance to legal advisory and post-setup support, our dedicated team ensures your business journey is smooth, compliant, and successful.
+We simplify the complexities of corporate taxation.
+From company incorporation and regulatory compliance to legal advisory and post-setup support, our dedicated team ensures your business journey is smooth, compliant, and optimized for tax efficiency.